 Although I am not against mayonnaise in salads…I mean how could I be…I grew up on them and still make them, this fresh tuna salad needs to become the tuna salad you make from now on.

-So what do you put in your tuna salad?
+What do you put in tuna salad?

 Usually canned tuna, celery, pickles and mayonnaise show up in every tuna salad I’ve seen.
 The classic salad is not bad, it’s just predictable and a bit boring.